Mawza Exile: Background

-With the rise to power of the Qāsimīd Imām, al-Mutawakkil Isma'il (1644–1676), there was a crucial turning point in the condition of Jews living under the Imamate kingdom of Yemen.
-He endorsed the most hostile policies toward his Jewish subjects, partly due to the claim that the Jews were aiding the Ottoman Turks during the local uprising against them.
-The rise of the Shabbathian movement in Yemen in 1666 exacerbated the problems facing the community, calling into question their status as protected wards of the State.
+With the rise to power of the al-Mutawakkil Isma'il (1644–1676), Zaydi Imam and ruler of the Qasimid State, there was a crucial turning point in the condition of Jews there.
+He endorsed the most hostile policies toward his Jewish subjects, partly due to the claim that the Jews were aiding the Ottoman Empire during the local uprising against them.
+The appearance of Sabbateans in 1666 exacerbated the problems facing the community, calling into question their status as dhimmis (protected wards of the state).
 One decree led to another.

-The king initially demanded their conversion to Islam and when they refused, he made them stand out in the sun without apparel for three days, which was later followed by harsher decrees.
-It is said that al-Mutawakkil Isma'il consulted with the religious scholars of Islam and sought to determine whether or not the laws concerning Jews in the Arabian Peninsula applied also to Yemen, citing Muhammad who was reported as saying, "There shall not be two religions in Arabia."
+The Imam initially demanded they convert to Islam, and when they refused, he made them stand out in the sun without apparel for three days.
+Harsher decrees followed this.
+It is said that al-Mutawakkil Isma'il consulted with Zaydi fuqahāʾ (scholars) to determine whether or not the laws concerning Jews in the Arabian Peninsula applied also to Yemen, citing Muhammad, who was reported as saying, "There shall not be two religions in Arabia."
 When it was determined that these laws did indeed apply to Yemen, since the country was an indivisible part of the Arabian Peninsula, it then became incumbent upon Jews living in Yemen to either convert to Islam or to leave the country.
-Yet, since the king fell ill and was bedridden, he did not presently perform his plan to expel the Jews from his kingdom, but commanded the heir to his throne, al-Mahdi Ahmad, to do so.
+However, the king fell ill and was bedridden; he did not expel the Jews, although he commanded the heir, al-Mahdi Ahmad, to do it.